 Both DVT and PE are potentially deadly.
 DVT develops in a deep vein, usually in the legs.
 PE occurs when a blood clot such as DVT breaks free and travels to the lungs.

-In fact, doctors may mistake PE symptoms as symptoms of lung cancer or the side effects of lung cancer treatments, according to one study.
+In fact, doctors may treat PE symptoms as symptoms of lung cancer or as side effects of lung cancer treatments, according to an older review from 2014.
 This may be because the two conditions cause similar symptoms.
-As a result, a doctor may not initially suspect PE.
-They may later diagnose a UPE when scanning the lungs to assess treatment effectiveness.

 The following sections outline everything a person needs to know about how blood clots relate to lung cancer.

 All people with cancer are at risk of developing DVT and PE.
-Experts say that this may be because cancer tumors damage tissues involved in blood clotting.
+Experts say this may be because cancer tumors damage tissues involved in blood clotting.

 • vascular endothelial growth factor (VEGF) inhibitors, such as bevacizumab